jarecoo/practice/notes.md

 - "...we all die, and our respect for death should always lead us to have an appreciation for life rather than a paranoid existence." - Sam Harris
 - Objectively, empirically, we are given this life and that’s it.
 Maybe there’s an afterlife, but we can’t prove that.
 Therefore, objectively speaking, all we can do is make the life we’re sure we have count for ourselves.
 - ”Knowing the truth, which is that nothing matters, can actually save you in those moments.
 Once you get through that terrifying threshold of accepting that, then every place is the center of the universe, and every moment is the most important moment, and everything is the meaning of life."
 Dan Harmon, https://www.youtube.com/watch?v=de2grEPn7rg
+- “All we have to decide is what to do with the time that is given to us.” - Gandalf, LOTR
 - “You rarely have time for everything you want in this life, so you need to make choices.
 And hopefully your choices come from a deep sense of who you are” - Fred Rogers
-- “All we have to decide is what to do with the time that is given to us.” - Gandalf, LOTR
 - “We all sorely complain of the shortness of time, and yet have much more than we know what to do with.
 Our lives are either spent in doing nothing at all, or in doing nothing to the purpose, or in doing nothing that we ought to do.
 We are always complaining that our days are few, and acting as though there would be no end of them.” -Seneca
 - “If you’re like most people, you’ll spend most of your time in life tacitly presuming you’ll live forever.
 It’s like watching a bad movie for the fourth time, or bickering with your spouse, these things only make sense in light of eternity.
 There better be a heaven if I’m going to waste my time like this.”
 Sam Harris, https://www.youtube.com/watch?v=wI3a5m-lFVg 19:25
 - “I wish I'd had the courage to live a life true to myself, not the life others expected of me.” #1 regret of dying people, reported by EoL nurse in The Guardian
+- The irony of death and the cold, uncaring universe is that by locating yourself inside it, you can find a sense of awe, wonder, and gratitude.
 - “Positive emotions that connect you to things larger than yourself boost happiness: awe, gratitude, thanksgiving, wonder at the universe, seeing beauty outside yourself.” https://continuum.utah.edu/features/what-happy-people-do/
+- “‘Watch the stars in their courses and imagine yourself running alongside them.
+Think constantly on the changes of the elements into each other, for such thoughts wash away the dust of earthly life.’
+Marcus Aurelius, Meditations, 7.47…Given that we’re in our bodies every day, it’s tempting to think that’s the most important thing in the world.
+But we counteract that bias by looking at nature—at things much bigger than us.
+A line from Seneca, which has since become a proverb, expresses Marcus’s insight well: The world itself is a huge temple of the gods.
+Looking at the beautiful expanse of the sky is an antidote to the nagging pettiness of earthly concerns.
+And it is good and sobering to lose yourself in that as often as you can.”
+The Daily Stoic, p.131
 - Appreciate the time you have with your loved ones. https://www.reddit.com/r/Wellthatsucks/comments/7upwj7/damn/dtmjxlf/?sh=e4e4d783&st=JD63KIUB

 ### Live Life with Purpose - Find Your Meaning (See above Top 3)
+- “First tell yourself what kind of person you want to be, then do what you have to do” -Epictetus, Discourses, 3.23.1-2a The Daily Stoic, p.136
 - ikigai - a Japanese concept that means "a {current} reason for being."
 - “You rarely have time for everything you want in this life, so you need to make choices.
 And hopefully your choices come from a deep sense of who you are” - Fred Rogers
 - “Creating a life that reflects your values and satisfies your soul is a rare achievement.
 In a culture that relentlessly promotes avarice and excess as the good life, a person happy doing his own work is usually considered an eccentric, if not a subversive.
 Ambition is only understood if it’s to rise to the top of some imaginary ladder of success.
 Someone who takes an undemanding job because it affords him the time to pursue other interests and activities is considered a flake.
 A person who abandons a career in order to stay home and raise children is considered not to be living up to his potential — as if a job title and salary are the sole measure of human worth.
 You’ll be told in a hundred ways, some subtle and some not, to keep climbing, and never be satisfied with where you are, who you are, and what you’re doing.
 There are a million ways to sell yourself out, and I guarantee you’ll hear about them.
 To invent your own life’s meaning is not easy, but it’s still allowed, and I think you’ll be happier for the trouble.” - Bill Waterson